isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

 “...Whether crying or laughing...this is the family.”

------The Family ----- As I remember, it was as if I had been on a continuous journey to find my family since I was diagnosed with Hansen’s disease.
+-----The Family ----- When I think about it, it was as if I have been on a continuous journey to find my family since I was diagnosed with Hansen’s disease.

 (The End)